-On our network the speed limit on most canals is 4 miles per hour and on most rivers it’s a bit higher at 6 miles per hour but speed isn’t the only factor you need to consider.
+On our network the speed limit on most canals is 4 miles per hour and on most rivers it’s a bit higher at 6 miles per hour, but speed isn’t the only factor you need to consider.
 It's highly unlikely that you would ever pass moored craft at the maximum speed limit.

-A hard edged bank that’s been piled will reflect your wash much more than a soft edge with reeds.
+A hard-edged bank that’s been piled will reflect your wash much more than a soft edge with reeds.
 Higher speeds in shallow water will create more wash and will drag the propeller closer to the bottom, increasing the chance of fouling.

-You should never travel with a breaking wash as this can erode the banks and also harm wildlife.
+You should never travel with a breaking wash, as this can erode the banks and also harm wildlife.
 Every year we get complaints about water fowl nests, eggs and very young chicks being destroyed by speeding boats.

 The flip side of passing moored boats gently is making sure that your boat is not going to bounce around or come adrift if you are moored up.
 Using spring lines can really help reduce the amount the boat will move when another boat goes past.
-Take care if using mooring pins in soft ground as they can easily be pulled out.
+Take care if using mooring pins in soft ground, as they can easily be pulled out.
 Some people recommend double pinning or using ground anchors.
 Others are advocates of mud-weights, especially on rivers.

 If you’re the type who likes to dawdle, do keep an eye out behind you for those who like to motor a bit more quickly and let them overtake in a safe spot.
-It’s also not a good idea to dawdle through tunnels - keep a steady speed going, you’ll find it easier to steer and you’ll be out in the fresh air before you know it.
+It’s also not a good idea to dawdle through tunnels.
+Keep a steady speed going to make it easier to steer and you’ll be out in the fresh air before you know it.

 No one likes shouting 'slow down' at other boaters or being shouted at themselves.
 Boating is supposed to be for fun and relaxation.